windseeker5/itool/README.md

-A Simple python tool to play with IPTV and re/streaming with nginx
+A Simple python tool to play with IPTV :tv: and re/streaming with nginx

 # How to use it